lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 Writing on GitHub Pages, I have felt a greater level of comfort and control.
 Some reasons that I can think of:
 - I host my content.
-- I can choose when and whom to share the content with.
+- I can choose when, where or with whom to share the content.
 - I can release incrementally.
 There isn't a big bang "publish" button that I have to hit.
-- I can write the content as code, on an IDE, on git!
+- I can write the content as code, on an IDE, on git.
+For a programmer, that is icing on a cake!
 - I can reflect back and find things with ease.
 It's all in a GitHub repo.
 The content doesn't disappear either with time, like on a social media site.
-- I don't intend to charge anyone for the content, and I am not bound by a platform to do so.
+- I don't intend to charge anyone for the content, and I am not bound by the platform to do so.

 While there are upsides, there too are challenges.
 Features that we take for granted